 TENURE TRACK (CAREER) POSITIONS are a tool used by universities to develop the next generation of university professors and are therefore only relevant AFTER completing the doctorate.

 After around six years, these positions should lead to an ASSOCIATE PROFESSORSHIP.
-The relevant procedure is defined in the "Career positions and qualification agreements", opens an external URL in a new window directive and is as follows:
+The relevant procedure is defined in the "Career positions and qualification agreements, opens a file in a new window" directive and is as follows:

 - Every career position must be advertised publicly and internationally, once the Rector has set up an advisory board (exceptions: applications that have a positively evaluated project within the framework of the FWF excellence programmes START, Herta Firnberg, Elise Richter, or have an ERC grant).

 - Following a selection process including an assessment, the Rector makes a decision based on the Dean's shortlist.